facebook/nuclide/README.md

 ## Installation

 Nuclide has two parts: the client, which is an Atom package, and the optional server for remote development, which is an NPM package.

+**Windows** version of Atom [is not fully supported](https://github.com/facebook/nuclide/issues/321) right now.

 ### Atom Package Installation